Program synthesis: Counter-example guided inductive synthesis

+Implementations of CEGIS typically use SMT solvers as verifiers.

+CEGIS was inspired by counterexample-guided abstraction refinement (CEGAR).

 The framework of Manna and Waldinger

 The framework of Manna and Waldinger, published in 1980, starts from a user-given first-order specification formula.
 For that formula, a proof is constructed, thereby also synthesizing a functional program from unifying substitutions.

 The framework is presented in a table layout, the columns containing: